 Connected to the course is the seven week full-day student teaching field experience.
-Candidates will teach under the guidance of Jessup supervisor with cooperation of a credentialed master teacher in a traditional classroom.
+Candidates will teach under the guidance of a Jessup supervisor with the cooperation of a credentialed master teacher in a traditional classroom.
 In the field candidates should experience preparation, instruction, assessment, cumulative files, STAR results, IEPs, SSTs, RTI, PLC, faculty meetings, and a variety of educational experience relevant to the individual school or district.
-At least one of the student teaching placements must be in a title 1 diverse school/district.
-Multiple Subject Candidates are required to have one placement in a lower elementary (K-3) grade and another in an upper elementary (4-8) grade that is self-contained.
-Single Subject candidates must have two separate placements within their desired subject area that require a separate grade level or prep.
+At least one of the student teaching placements must be in a Title I diverse school/district.
+Multiple subject candidates are required to have one placement in a lower elementary (K-3) grade and another in an upper elementary (4-8) grade that is self-contained.
+Single subject candidates must have two separate placements within their desired subject area that require a separate grade level or prep.